VladimirK2/kzm-tools/tafcj-doc.md

 Similar to variables but can be used anywhere - separately or as a part of other expression (except in commands and labels).
 Any names can be used; it's recommended to enclose names in curly brackets (though other syntax can be chosen).
+Macro names should always be surrounded by non-alpha/digit symbols, e.g. {} or //.

     # assign
     move